SirHaagen/react_project9/README.md

-# react_project9
+# React project using the Hook useState

-React project using the Hook useState
+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity